The WHIN Story

 music Play | Ages 2-4

-Music Play is the entry point to the program.
-Students and their parents/guardians experience multicultural music in a Music Learning Theory influenced class.
-The environment is child centered, allowing students to make choices individually and as a group, to explore space, to share their individual ways of moving and making music, to tell stories, to express themselves, and to gain executive functioning skills.
+Music Play is the entry point to the program for students ages 2-4.
+Students and their parents/guardians experience multicultural music in a child centered environment; allowing students to make choices individually and as a group, to explore space, to share their individual ways of moving and making music, to tell stories, to express themselves, and to develop executive functioning skills.

 Musicianship | Ages 5+

 Musicianship serves an important role in building aural and ensemble skills.
 Students transition from informal learning to formal instruction.
 Pieces are selected according to abilities of the group and sequentially builds listening, performing, audiating, improvising, reading, and writing vocabularies.

 Private Lessons | Ages 3+